deepgram/web-next/content/blog/posts/deepgram-and-recall-ai-partner-to-make-it-easier-for-developers-to-extract-insights-from-meeting-audio-and-automate-tedious-workflows/index.md

 Recall.ai provides companies with a single Developer API to access real-time meeting data from a number of different platforms, including Zoom, Google Meet, Microsoft Teams, and more.
 By adding a Recall.ai bot to a meeting, the company can observe what is happening in the background to provide real-time or on-demand data.
 The Recall.ai and Deepgram partnership enables efficient feedback flows for developers.

-“When working with voice data, having an accurate transcription is critical to leveraging the insights captured during a meeting,” said David Gu, CEO of Recall.ai.
-“Our partnership with Deepgram enables us to eliminate the pain points developers encounter when extracting insights from digital meeting spaces, and provide users with unparalleled accuracy, speed and scale for their meeting platforms, at a fraction of the cost and with minimal lines of code.”
+"When working with voice data, having an accurate transcription is critical to leveraging the insights captured during a meeting," said David Gu, CEO of Recall.ai.
+"Our partnership with Deepgram enables us to eliminate the pain points developers encounter when extracting insights from digital meeting spaces, and provide users with unparalleled accuracy, speed and scale for their meeting platforms, at a fraction of the cost and with minimal lines of code."

 Real-time virtual meeting integrations can be difficult to implement at scale, but with Recall.ai’s unified framework, companies can benefit from a single API that makes it easier to trigger actions based on who is speaking, when people join or leave a meeting, and more.
 Because Recall.ai can integrate with every virtual meeting platform, it reduces the overall development time and ongoing costs.
 Through this partnership, users can perform the following tasks: